strangerstudios/memberlite-shortcodes/readme.txt

 = [memberlite_recent_posts] Shortcode =
 Designed to be used on the homepage, this shortcode displays the newest posts or a defined category of posts accoriding to your shortcode settings. [more info](https://memberlitetheme.com/memberlite-shortcodes/recent-posts/)

+= [memberlite_signup] Shortcode =
+If you're using [Paid Memberships Pro](https://www.paidmembershipspro.com), this shortcode will display a block with signup fields for a specific membership level. [more info](https://memberlitetheme.com/memberlite-shortcodes/membership-signup-block/)

 = [memberlite_subpagelist] Shortcode =
 Easily create a digest view of a given pages' subpages, with an excerpt or the full page content, in the order you define. [more info](https://memberlitetheme.com/memberlite-shortcodes/subpagelist/)

 = [memberlite_tabs] and [memberlite_tab] Shortcode =
 Add a tabbed content block with this simple shortcode. [more info](https://memberlitetheme.com/memberlite-shortcodes/tabs/)

+= [row] and [col] Shortcodes =
+Format your content in responsive columns based on a 12 column grid.
+You can nest columns by using the [row_row] and [col_col] shortcodes. [more info](https://memberlitetheme.com/memberlite-shortcodes/column-shortcodes/)

+= [fa] Shortcode =
+Easily add any Font Awesome icon using this simple shortcode. [more info](https://memberlitetheme.com/memberlite-shortcodes/font-awesome-icons/)

 Full documentation on all included shortcodes can be found at [the Memberlite Theme homepage](https://memberlitetheme.com/memberlite-shortcodes/)